 DAY

-As light fades, the Dusk program activates sites through works responding to shifting conditions.
-Performances, installations and soundscapes unfold across the threshold between day and night, exploring how perception alters as familiar landscapes transform.
+As light fades, Dusk activates sites through works responding to the shifting conditions.
+Sonic & immersive moments unfold across the threshold between day and night, exploring how perception alters as familiar landscapes transform.

 DUSK

-The Dark program brings together experimental works responding to the celestial landscape.
+Come out to play.
+Dark brings together experimental sound, ision, parties & planetary systems.
 Developed with the Dark Sky Initiative and Linden Observatory, it includes star knowledge experiences, parties, screenings, performances and gatherings under the night sky.

 DARK